laxmananand/zoqq_depl/docs/getting-docs/receive-bank-transfer.md

 ## Simulate Deposits

-Airwallex provides a simulation API, [Create a global account deposit], to create a production-like deposit into your Global Accounts in the demo environment.
+zoqq provides a simulation API, [Create a global account deposit], to create a production-like deposit into your Global Accounts in the demo environment.
 The status of deposit can be:

 - `SETTLED`
 - `PENDING`